sktime/enhancement-proposals/steps/16_pywatts_graph_pipeline/step.md

 * How is the data flow be realised
   * Step fetches the data and maintains a buffer

-## Description of proposed solution

-### Adding transformers, etc. to a graph pipeline
-#### Requirements:
+## Design considerations

+### Requirements

+1. it should be possible to use the pipeline as an `sktime` estimator
-1. It has to be possible to add a transformer with multiple inputs
+2. It has to be possible to add a estimators with multiple inputs
-2. It has to be possible to use a transformer as input for multiple other transformers
+3. It has to be possible to use a transformer as input for multiple other estimators
-3. Passing additional parameters to control the execution of the transformers etc.
+4. parameters to control the execution of the transformers
+5. compatibility with `sktime` current interface and `pywatts`

+### Design principles

+* use of the `__call__` dunder for composition, in `keras` style
+* `sklearn` and `sktime` compatibility, idiomatic closeness
+* preferably: simple declarative syntax, low number of arguments/components

+### design elements

+a. `__call__` return: `StepInformation` vs `GraphPipeline`
+b. does `StepInformation` still exist under the hood?
+If (a) was `GraphPipeline`
+c. input subsetting and output subsetting, what is syntax?
+    * input subsetting syntax options:
+        * there is no input subsetting.
+So, extra "`Pipeline`" object used as a first element, acts as `IdentityTransformer` that allows to consider input subsetting as output subsetting of a preceding identity element.
+        * `Column` object passed to `__call__`
+        * `ColumnSelectorTransformer` used as first element
+    * output subsetting syntax options:
+        * `ColumnSelectorTransformer` used at the end
+        * square bracket dunder, equivalent to post-concatenating `ColumnSelectorTransformer`
+        * output column selection argument in `__call__`
+    * all take as args string/int or index or list of string/int (columns to subset to)
+        * current pywatts only allows only single variable (string)
+d. does passing pipelines through call dunders modify the state/composition of pipelines?
+I.e., "pure" interface, or "impure"?
+    * yes, `__call__` modifies pipelines inside, "build-by-modification"
+    * no, `__call__` does not modify pipeline, "build-by-clone"
+    * no, `__call__` does not modify pipeline, "build-by-reference"

+## Sketches of solutions, from pywatts/sktime meetings

-#### Solution 1: Current Keras-Style API Solution in pyWATTS
+### Solution 1: Current Keras-Style API Solution in pyWATTS
 The current solution in pyWATTS is as follows:
 ```python
 pipeline = Pipeline()